-Ice Lake in Manang is one of the best side hikes of the Annapurna Circuit.
-In this post I provide a trail description, trail stats and where to stay after completing the Ice Lake trek.
+Ice Lake in Manang valley is one of the best side hikes of the Annapurna Circuit.
+In this guide I provide a detailed trail description, trail stats and information on where to stay after completing the Ice Lake trek.

 The Best Annapurna Circuit Side Hike – Ice Lake, Manang

 The Annapurna Circuit is a classic long distance hike set in the heart of the Himalayas.
 The start and finish points vary, as does the amount of time taken to hike it, but the key to successfully completing the circuit is time.

 The high pass of Thorong La demands a healthy respect for acclimatisation and the best way to do this is to climb slowly and incorporate acclimatisation days.

 Successful acclimatisation days involve side hikes where you climb high and sleep low.
 The Ice Lake is a great side hike to help with acclimatisation and may also be the highlight of any Annapurna Circuit trek.

 The Ice Lake or Kicho Tal, is a high alpine lake in the Manang valley of Nepal.
 The lake is situated at 4620m (15157ft) and due to it’s high elevation is often frozen.
 The Ice Lake is accessed by trekking from Manang or Braga villages.
 The trek typically takes 7 – 10 hours.

 Ensure you have the correct gear for your Annapurna Circuit adventure by checking out this packing list.
 I put this packing list together after hiking the Annapurna Circuit and Annapurna Sanctuary in November 2019.

 This is a guide to hiking Ice Lake from Braga.
 At 3400m, Braga is a small village just below the more commercial town of Manang.
 This village is much quieter than Manang and provides the perfect location to embark on the well marked trail to Ice Lake.